Wine Grape Cheat Sheets: Zinfandel

 Typical Attributes of a Merlot-Based Wine:

-• Medium tannin as compared to many red grapes, due to the large size of the grape berries, giving it a higher juice-to-skin ratio than most red wines
+• Medium tannin (as compared to many red grapes).
+This is due to the large size of the grape berries, which give it a high juice-to-skin ratio

 • Smooth, soft, and supple texture…many winemakers say it’s all about the texture when it comes to Merlot

-• Rich red color…often belying the smooth character or the wine
+• Rich red color…often belying the smooth character of the wine

 • Lighter than Syrah and heavier than Pinot, Merlot ranks just under Cabernet Sauvignon in the rankings-by-heft.